keikaloustian/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (similar to bit.ly).
+TinyApp is a full stack web application that allows users to shorten long URLs (similar to bit.ly).

+Built with Node.js, EJS and Express.

 In addition to performing all CRUD operations, users can create accounts to keep track of their shortened urls.